rasberik/RedKing/README.md

 __Future Ideas:__  _@NonPensavo_
 - Add war schedule and request them by `-next`,`-next N` or `-last`

-Glitch Project Info
+Project Info
 -------------------------------------------

-On the back-end:
+Original idea of the project code belong to M1RAGE.
-- your app starts at `server.js`
+On the back-end
 - add frameworks and packages in `package.json`
 - safely store app secrets in `.env` (nobody can see this but you and people you invite)